simondevyoutube/Quick_3D_MMORPG/README.md

 3. Run `node index.mjs`.
 Leave it running in that terminal, and open up a new one in the <kbd>client</kbd> folder.
 4. Run `npm install -g http-server`.
 Again, this is only a one-time step.
 5. Now, run `http-server`, and open any of the links given.
 There it is!

+# Notes
+1. Steps two and four are the only ones which need to be executed once.
+All the other commands MUST be executed in order for the game to run.